bluejellyfish83/AI-app/README.md

 - **Multi-model chat** — 18+ models from Anthropic, OpenAI, Google, Meta, Mistral, DeepSeek, and xAI via OpenRouter
 - **Streaming responses** — real-time typewriter effect via SSE (Server-Sent Events)
 - **Stop streaming** — click the stop button during AI generation to pause/abort the response (partial content is preserved)
+- **Retry** — re-generate the last AI response (deletes the current response and re-sends the user message)
 - **Markdown rendering** — AI responses render as full Markdown (code blocks, tables, lists, etc.) with styled theme
 - **Persistent conversations** — all chats and messages stored in Supabase PostgreSQL
+- **Supabase Auth** — email/password authentication with persistent sessions across devices
+- **Import/Export** — export conversations as Markdown files, import from OpenRouter-compatible `.md` format
 - **Swipe-to-delete** — swipe left on conversations in the sidebar to reveal a delete button with confirmation dialog
-- **Message actions** — hover over any message to reveal Copy, Branch, and Delete buttons (double-press safety for destructive actions)
+- **Message actions** — hover over any message to reveal Copy, Branch, and Delete buttons (tap-to-reveal on mobile)
 - **Branching** — fork any point in a conversation into a new "Branch: <title>" chat with full message history
 - **Undo branch** — undo icon in header lets you return to (or delete) a branched conversation
 - **Configurable context window** — slider + number input to control how many past messages the model sees (1–500)